Robust Policy Search for Robot Navigation: CONCLUSIONS

 \section{CONCLUSIONS}

-In this paper, we propose the first active policy search algorithm that offers robustness to input noise and mismodeling errors using unscented Bayesian optimization with stochastic meta-policies.
-First, we have presented a new formulation and interpretation of the UBO algorithm.
-Second, we have combined the UBO algorithm with the Spartan kernel to deal with nonstationary functions and an stochastic meta-policy for mismodeling robustness and evaluated it on several benchmark functions and robotic applications that showcase the influence of input noise, such as safe robot navigation; confirming that, the synergies of both methods (UBO and stochastic meta-policy) results in improved robustness over the methods separately.
+In this paper, we propose the first active policy search algorithm that is robust both in a statistical and optimization point of view.
+For achieving both types of robustness, we use multiple techniques, such as, the unscented transformation to deal with input noise and local perturbations, a Boltzmann selection to enhance the exploration and convergence guarantees of the acquisition function.
+Therefore, this paper presents several contributions that provide synergistic results.
+First, we have presented a new formulation and interpretation of the unscented Bayesian optimization algorithm and shown its robustness both for safety/stability conditions and against small perturbations in the queries.
+Second, for statistical robustness, we have used a Boltzmann selection of the acquisition function for actively preventing surrogate bias and guaranteeing near-optimal convergence.
 This further highlights previous results that indicates that the ubiquitous greedy strategy in the Bayesian optimization literature can be suboptimal in many applications.
-We also take advantage of the embarrassingly parallel nature of the stochastic meta-policies that could be using in multi-robot setups or simulation enviroments.
+In the experiments, we have used an an adaptive Gaussian process with the Spartan kernel for modeling the nonstationarity of reward/cost functions in robotic applications, to guarantee a strong and flexible baseline.
+The method has been evaluated on several benchmark functions and robotic applications which showcase the influence of input noise, such as safe robot navigation.
+We also take advantage of the embarrassingly parallel nature of the Boltzmann selection that could be used in multi-robot setups or simulation environments.